Opařany: Sights

 In 1727, the Jesuits built a Baroque residence with the Church of Saint Francis Xavier as a resemblance to the church in Prague Clementinum.
 Its interior belongs to one of the most interesting work of art in central Europe.
-As an author of the project of the church was authorized Kilian Ignaz Dientzenhofer.
+As an author of the project of the church was authorised Kilian Ignaz Dientzenhofer.
 Since 1923, the building of Opařany Castle has served as a children psychiatric hospital.

 In Oltyně part of Opařany there is the Oltyně Castle.
 It was built in the Neo-Renaissance style in 1859 on the site of an old fortress.
 Its part is a 8 ha large English park.